fbpx Skip to Content

 What Is Eating My Tomato Plant Stems?

-Cutworms, stem borers and click beetle larvae do eat tomato plant stems.
+Cutworms, stem borers and click beetle larvae eat tomato plant stems.
 While rodents and birds will often try to eat tomatoes, cuts at the stems are usually caused by insects.

 What is Eating My Tomato Plant Stems?